tatjama/uteam-api/README.md

         4. name - only letters and numbers
         5. profilePhoto - only url
     Company:
-        6. name - only letters and numbers
+        6. name - Only excepts letters,  numbers and #%-_*'
         7. logo - only url

     RELATIONS:
         user and profile = one to one,
-        one company has many profiles
+        one company has many profiles,
+        user has many companies
 ## Build with
     1. Node.js
     2. Express, body-parser, cors